 Dakpark is a public garden on the roof of a shopping centre which supports businesses, restaurant and parking space.
 With ample biodiversity on the top like indigenous trees, the park is accessed by a wide stairway, with a waterfall in the middle.
 The local community also attends to a compost plant in the vicinity of park.

 3) Floating pavilions

-Architects have developed floating houses to help maximize living space in the city which has vast areas of water.
+Architects have developed floating houses to help maximize living space in Rotterdam, which has vast areas of water.
 They believe floating farms may be a way for the cities of the future to feed their growing populations and reduce pressure on land.
 This floating Pavilion in Rijnhaven area is used to host events.

 4) Erasmus bridge